DarthSim/overmind/README.md

 You can also opt to skip loading the `.env` file entirely (`.overmind.env` will still be read) by setting the variable `OVERMIND_SKIP_ENV`.

+An example if you want to use a separate `Procfile.dev` by default on a local environment:
+> create .overmind.env file (ignored by git) with OVERMIND_PROCFILE=Procfile.dev

+Now Overmind uses Procfile.dev by default.

 ### Running a command in the Overmind environment

 Since you set up an environment with `.env` files, you may want to run a command inside this environment.
 You can do this using `run` command: